-After hitting the movies with the Queen last night to catch Tim Burton and Johnny Depp’s Dark Shadows, I walked away thinking that someone in the Warner Brothers marketing department needs a series wrist slap.
+After hitting the movies with the Queen last night to catch Tim Burton and Johnny Depp’s Dark Shadows, I walked away thinking that someone in the Warner Brothers marketing department needs a serious wrist slap.
 When the film fails at the box office this summer, I guarantee it will be in large part because of the absolutely absurd marketing campaign that pushed the film as some sort of fish out of water comedy rather than the genuinely gothic film the creators puts together.

 By now you’ve likely seen those trailers, the ones that show Depp’s vampire Barnabas Collins awakening from a 200 year imprisonment to find that it’s 1972.
 Having seen the film, it’s just so clear that, as co-star Helena Bonham Carter predicted, the studio just didn’t know what to do with the film.
 It’s not a straight comedy, drama or horror flick.
 What it is, though, is far better than the trailers or the reviews have implied.

 Of course, reviews are always subjective.
 I have no affinity for the old 60’s soap, so whether or not the film holds true to the original, I can’t judge.
 What I can say is that I found the film to be wholly entertaining and far, far darker than I expected it to be.
 Ghosts, witches and more haunt Dark Shadows consistently, and we’re surrounded by flawed and dark characters, including Gulliver McGrath as 10-year old David Collins and Bella Heathcote’s Victoria Winters.
 Chloe Grace Moretz turns in a great performance as teenage Carolyn Stoddard – one of her earliest scenes is at dinner when the family is gathered and Carolyn has Donovan’s Season of the Witch on the turntable.
 It’s a little strange watching Hit Girl play it sexy, I have to admit, but I still found Moretz to be one of the film’s standouts.